 Note: some streamers on such platforms will not have a quality selection option - this is a feature provided to partners or popular streamers.
 Other streamers are treated like the platform doesn't have transcoding for them.

-The downside for those two approaches is that original quality feed will be different from streamer to streamer and there's no certain ways of knowing how much data will be consumed for viewing before a viewer starts watching the stream.
+The downside for those two approaches is that the original quality feed will be different from streamer to streamer and there are no certain ways of knowing how much data will be consumed for viewing before a viewer starts watching the stream.